francescoraves483/LTNT/README.md

 ![](./images/APU2x4_suggested_ethernet_configuration.png)

 As operating system, we selected OpenWrt (version 19.07+), as it proved to be a robust and effective Linux OS for networking applications.
-Thus, the full LTNT platform is composed by:
+Thus, the **full LTNT platform** is composed by:
 - The two APU2x4 boards, connected following the guidelines described before
 - OpenWrt 19.07+
 - The linuxptp package for the PTP clock synchronization
 - LaTe, iPerf 2 and LTNT test manager installed into OpenWrt

+To resume, in order to perform the network measurements, the user can rely on:
+- The _full LTNT platform_ (software + PC Engines hardware + OpenWrt), which is the suggested and tested option - the **steps** described below refer to the **full LTNT platform**
+- Only the _LTNT software components_ (iPerf, LaTe, a clock synchronization package, LTNT test manager), with other devices respecting the minimum requirements and configuration mentioned above and running a Linux OS - the user, in this case, will have to properly configure these devices, taking as reference the steps described below (however, the same steps may change significantly depending on the hardware configuration and, especially, on the selected OS; for instance, if you decide to use two Ubuntu PCs, you do not need to prepare another OS, like OpenWrt, and flash it somewhere and you do not need to cross-compile anything, as you can directly compile both _LTNT_test_manager_ and _LaTe_)

 # How does LTNT work?

-LTNT works using a master-slave paradigm.
-One hardware device acts as master, and it is directly controlled by the user, for instance for starting a measurement session.
+LTNT relies on a master-slave paradigm.
+One hardware device acts as **master**, and it is directly controlled by the user, for instance for starting a measurement session.
-The *LTNT test manager* on the master can be configured via an INI configuration file (**LTNT.ini**).
+The *LTNT test manager* instance on the master can be configured with an INI configuration file (**LTNT.ini**).

-The other hardware device acts instead as slave.
+The other hardware device acts instead as **slave**.
 On the slave the *LTNT test manager* should be installed as a *service*, and be always ready to accept connections from the master.
 It is then completely controlled by the master (its configuration parameters are also received from the master and no INI file is used) and the user only needs to access it, for the time being, to collect the CSV logs after a measurement session.

 After a measurement session, the LTLT software will output a series of CSV files containing all the measured metrics.